UrkiMimi/Hamen/README.md

 ### Someone please give me a better name for this

 ## Overview
 These scripts help make Beat Saber maps that take advantage of the Heck mod.
-Chroma and Noodle are mostly supported with primitive Vivify support (untested)
+Chroma and Noodle are mostly supported with primitive Vivify support.